ozairs/apiconnect-install/README.md

 5. Build your Kubernetes environment for both the API Connect Blue & Green stacks, reflecting the IP addresses for each environment before moving onto the next step.

+Note: Alternatively, you can also build your blue/green environments on a managed k8s stack, like GKE, AWS EKS, IBM IKS, etc.

 ## 1.4.
 Configure API Connect project

 The steps to build an API Connect cloud configuration are documented [here](https://www.ibm.com/support/knowledgecenter/SSMNED_2018/com.ibm.apic.install.doc/tapic_install_Kubernetes_overview.html).
 The key file produced is the `apiconnect-up-yml` file, which contains the topology information, including hostnames and system resources allocated.
-The same `apiconnect-up-yml` file must be used in both the Green and Blue stacks.
+The same `apiconnect-up-yml` along with the certificate files must be used in both the Green and Blue stacks.

 1. Make a note of the hostnames used for your environment and the IP address for each component.
 You will customize the DNS server (ie CoreDNS) within Kubernetes with your hostnames.
     - manager.ozairs.fyre.ibm.com 10.1.2.3 ;9.1.2.3
     - platform.ozairs.fyre.ibm.com 10.1.2.3 ;9.1.2.3
     - consumer.ozairs.fyre.ibm.com 10.1.2.3 ;9.1.2.3